Diablo5G/ELK-Stack-Project/README.md

    - `while` begins the `while` loop.

-   - `true` will always be equal to `true` so this loop will never stop, unless you force quit it.
+   - `true` will always be equal to `true` so this loop will never stop, unless we force quit it.

    - `;` separates the portions of our `while` loop when it's written on one line.